-Leica S2 versus Nikon D800
+Leica S2 vs Nikon D800

 The Leica S2 and the Nikon D800 are two professional cameras that were officially introduced, respectively, in September 2008 and February 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S2) and a full frame (D800) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 36.2 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is notably smaller (6 percent) than the Leica S2.
 Moreover, the D800 is markedly lighter (29 percent) than the S2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D800 was launched at a markedly lower price (by 87 percent) than the S2, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Leica S2 features a medium format sensor and the Nikon D800 a full frame sensor.
 The sensor area in the D800 is 36 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.8 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.